-- Head Keywords (1 word in length) have highest search volume.
+- Head Keywords (1 word in length) have the highest search volume.

-- Body keywords (2 to 3 words long) have lower search volume as compared Head.
+- Body keywords (2 to 3 words long) have lower search volume as compared to Head.

-- Long tail (3 or more words) have lowest search volume among three types.
+- Long-tail (3 or more words) has the lowest search volume among the three types.

 “More than 70% out of total search volume (for all keywords in the world) is covered by long tails.”

 For example, just think of your own way of searching.

 How many times have you typed in the search bar a single or two words long keyword?

 How about using long phrases like “how to repair memory card”?

 Oops!
 Isn’t it a good keyword to work on?

 Actually, every one of us uses long-tail keywords, a lot more times as compared to single or two-word search queries.